 Latios looked at Latias worriedly, but knew that he too was about to collapse from the tiredness.
 He looked at everyone, and with the knowledge that he too could communicate telepathically now, he gathered what little strength he had left to convey a last message to his old and new friends.
 He closed his eyes, thinking of what he wanted to tell them.
 Once he had gathered his thoughts, he spoke.

 "I want to sincerely thank all of you for your valuable help tonight," Latios began, opening his bright red eyes to gaze at them.
-"I'll be as brief as I can, as I won't last much longer awake.
+"I'll be as brief as I can, as I won't be awake much longer.
 What happened out there is that I almost died stopping the wave.
 Without Latias and Ash's assistance, my death would have been imminent.
 However, the process of saving me has left Ash very weak.
 I don't know where Latias and I got the strength to get through this ordeal, but we did.
 However, we too are very weak."
 Latios winced, his vision becoming blurry and his body beginning to sway in the air as controlling the levitation became increasingly harder and harder.
 "Don't worry, we're all fine and will live through this, including Ash.
 But we're going to require some rest to recover from it.
 I don't know if it'll be a couple of days or a week… Or even more.
 See to our wellbeing while we're out, please."
 Latios gave them a small, weak smile.
 "I know you… will have a lot of questions about tonight… when we're awake… now that… I have… telepathy… I… promise that… I'll explain everything… in as much detail as… I… can…" Latios was barely able to finish his sentence before the dragon finally dropped, hitting the stony floor a bit harshly as he fell unconscious.
-The also out cold Ash still rested on the dragon's back.
+Ash, still deep in his own slumber, rested on the dragon's back.

 Pikachu, Bianca, Brock, Misty and Lorenzo stared at the two fallen dragons, impossibly still as they processed everything the dragon had said.
 Hundreds of questions ran through their minds.
 For the first time they had heard Latias and Latios speak.
 To them it was an open invitation to ask so many questions, especially for Bianca and Lorenzo as they had known the twins the longest.